-A market-based electricity product provider does not share this same responsibility, hence, there is downward pressure on the price for the market-based electricity product as compared to local providers.
+A market-based electricity product provider does not share this same responsibility; hence, there is downward pressure on the price for the market-based electricity product as compared to local providers.
 This actual value is difficult to quantify since this is a subjective criteria that may be different for each customer depending on individual risk tolerance for price changes.
-Four different analytical approaches were developed & modeled for the 2003 Report.
+Four different analytical approaches were developed and modeled for the 2003 Report.
 The results were included in Section 4.8 of the 2003 Report.
 The analyses indicated that the value of the long-term obligation to serve was in the \$3-\$5/MWH range for a 5x16 product.
-These results are for subjective consideration only, and are not specifically accounted for in the 2001-2004 Nebraska production cost comparison to market pricing.
+These results are for subjective consideration only, and are not specifically accounted for in the 2002-2005 Nebraska production cost comparison to market pricing.

-4.7 Results Based on Median Market Product Pricing Indices and Applying MWh-Weighted Fixed Cost Allocations to Nebraska Production Costs for 2001 through 2004.

-Exhibit IV-4 provides a tabulation of the results comparing median market product pricing indices and applying MWh-weighted fixed cost allocations to Nebraska production costs for 2001 through 2004.
+4.7 Results Based on Median Market Product Pricing Indices and Applying MWh-Weighted Fixed Cost Allocations to Nebraska Production Costs for 2003 through 2006.
+Exhibit IV-4 provides a tabulation of the results comparing median market product pricing indices and applying MWh-weighted fixed cost allocations to Nebraska production costs for 2003 through 2006.
 As shown in the table, on an equivalent basis, Nebraska production costs consistently rank below the market product throughout the study period.
-Three LB901 historical study period comparisons are also included, describing the four-year rolling average results for the various study periods completed.
-The gap between Nebraska production costs and the market has widened since 2002.
-A main driver of this gap appears to be natural gas prices.
+Five (5) LB901 historical study period comparisons are also included, describing the four-year rolling average results for the various study periods completed.
+A main driver of the gap between Nebraska production and market prices appears to be natural gas prices.
+Refer to Exhibit IV-4a.
 Nebraska utilities do not have as high of concentration of natural gas-fired units when compared to the entire electric industry.

-COMPARISON TABLE for NEBRASKA PRODUCTION COSTS
+Exhibit IV-4 COMPARISON TABLE for NEBRASKA PRODUCTION COSTS